Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

-In the two groups, the trigger cue group and w/o trigger cue group (see Section~\ref{sec:participants}), we counted the number of participants who collided in the RtI failure scenario separately.
+We counted the number of participants who collided in the RtI failure scenario for two groups, \ie the trigger cue \& reason group and \textit{w/o trigger cue} group (see Section~\ref{sec:participants}), separately.